General glut: Malthus's solution

 Thomas Malthus proposed that a glut of production localised in time rather than by industry or field of production would meet the requirement of Say's law that general gluts cannot exist and yet would constitute just such a general glut.
 The consequences then are worked out by Malthus, although Simond de Sismondi first proposed this problem before him.
 Malthus is more famous for his earlier writings which tried to prove the opposite problem, a general over-consumption, as an inevitability to be lived with rather than solved.

 Keynesian

-Keynesian economics, and underconsumptionism before it, argue that fiscal stimulus in the form of government deficit spending can solve general gluts.
+Keynesian economics, and under consumptionism before it, argue that fiscal stimulus in the form of government deficit spending can solve general gluts.

 This is a demand side theory, rather than the supply-side theory of classical economics; the fundamental ideas are that savings in a recession or depression causes the paradox of thrift (excess saving, or more pejoratively, "hoarding"), causing a deficit of effective demand, yielding a general glut.
 Keynes locates the cause in sticky wages and liquidity preference.

+To resolve a general glut, Keynesians advocate for counter-cyclical fiscal policy, where the government uses deficit spending to supplement demand until private sector confidence is restored.